castro-gzlz/mr-plotter/README.md

 ### Example 3: Custom color maps

 In this example we plot the iconic system [LHS 1140](https://ui.adsabs.harvard.edu/abs/2020A%26A...642A.121L/abstract).
 The color code indicates the received insolation flux, spanning from 1 to 2 Earth fluxes, which roughly corresponds to fluxes received by planets in the habitable zone (HZ) of their stars.
 LHS 1140 b stands out as one of the only characterized HZ planets in the rocky domain.
-In this plot we have used the *summer* color map, but **any matplotlib color map can be easyly selected**.
+In this plot we have used the *summer* color map, but **any matplotlib color map can be easily selected**.

 ```
 python mr-plotter.py example3.ini